-How about a little poll before I share the latest #ProgressiveEats event with you.
+How about a little poll before I share the latest #ProgressiveEats event with you with my entry of this Fresh Peach Upside Down Cake.
 A non scientific and will be used for absolutely nothing but to satisfy my own curiosity type of poll.
 Here goes.
 One question:

 - What foods are you still making, eating and most interested in seeing recipes for:

 Summer Foods or Fall Foods?

 Here’s the deal.
 I know that fall is coming but it is one entire month from now.
 As a result a lot of bloggers are already gungho gaga over pumpkin.
 They get more nuts over pumpkin than they do fresh garden tomatoes and in my opinion, there is simply no comparison especially since the pumpkin in question is in a can.